dannythorne/FromHereToCareer/README.md

 Always be building!
 Make stuff and put it on GitHub.
 Prospective employers will want to see that you can get stuff done.
-Your GitHub account will probably be the most important part of your application to any programming job.
+Your GitHub account will probably be the most important part of your application for any programming job.
 I tell my students that their GitHub account is their resume.

 ## Entreprenuership